rockotseng/java-pcf-workshops/zipkin-README.md

 2017-05-11 19:01:51.869  INFO [fare-service,24b1abab1aa3c28c,3bccd9836a0287e3,false] 26930 --- [nio-8081-exec-1] com.example.web.FareController           : Calculating fares for 1 flights
 ```

-With distributed tracing and in particular with Zipkin, the application only sends *spans* not logging statements.
+With distributed tracing, and in particular with Zipkin, the application only sends *spans* not logging statements.
 As we already know, *span* is a unit of work within a transaction or request, in simple words, it is a snapshot/timestamp taken from a call chain.
 See the diagram below of the `/fare` request:
 ![Distributed transaction](assets/zipkin-6.png)

 From left to right:
 - a request comes without any tracing information.
-- flight-availability receives the request and creates a trace-id (`X`) and span (`A`) and annotate the span with `serverReceived` timestamp.
-Zipkin/Sleuth creates a span for each incoming and/or outgoing request.
+- flight-availability receives the request and creates a trace-id (`X`) and span (`A`) and annotate the span with `serverReceived` timestamp. **Zipkin/Sleuth** creates a span for each incoming and/or outgoing request.
 It does not create, at least by default, spans within an application logic only at the edges.
-- flight-availability sends a request out to the fare-service carrying the same trace-id.
+- `flight-availability` sends a request out to the fare-service carrying the same trace-id.
 As we said earlier, Zipkin/Sleuth creates a brand new span (`B`) for that outgoing request and annotates it with `clientSent` timestamp.
 - unlike flight-availability, fare-service receives a request which carries a trace-id (`X`). fare-service creates a span (`C`) for the incoming request and annotates with `serverReceived` timestamp.
 - fare-service replies and completes the request and annotates the current span (`C`) with `serverSent` timestamp
 - flight-availability receives the response and annotates the current span (`B`) with `clientReceived` timestamp